Withholding Tax in Saudi Arabia: Rate, Process, Scope and Penalties

 Penalty for Non-Compliance with Withholding Tax

-• Monthly Penalty: A penalty of 1% of the unpaid tax is imposed for every 30 days of delay from the due date.
+• Late Payment Penalty: 1% of the unpaid tax for every 30 days (or part thereof) of delay.

 Frequently Asked Questions